michaelmsonne/GitHubBackupTool/README.md

 - [GitHub discussions](https://github.com/michaelmsonne/GitHubBackupTool/discussions)
 - The email which is located [in GitHub profile](https://github.com/michaelmsonne)

+# To do list

+- [ ] Cleanup for classes and methods

 # License
 This project is licensed under the **MIT License** - see the LICENSE file for details.